-Triangulum is a €25 million Horizon 2020 project funded by The European Commission to demonstrate cutting-edge smart city technologies and roll them out across the world.
+Triangulum was a €25 million Horizon 2020 project funded by The European Commission to demonstrate cutting-edge smart city technologies and roll them out across the world.
 The Triangulum consortium combines the expertise of 22 partners from six countries: Norway, the Netherlands, United Kingdom, Germany, the Czech Republic and Spain.

 - Working with a range of local partners, to research and test renewable energy and storage technologies, smart ICT management systems and electric vehicles.
-These actions are focused on 'Corridor Manchester', which includes the University campus.
+These actions were focused on 'Corridor Manchester', which includes the University campus.

 - Coordinating teams in Eindhoven and Stavanger towards a joint assessment of the economic, environmental and social impacts of smart city technologies.